Pressure-Compensated Flow Control Valve (IL)

 Details

-Control displacement vector for volumetric flow rate table parameterization.
+The displacement vector of the controls for tabular parameterization of the volume flow.
 The position vector of the controls forms an independent axis with the parameter Pressure drop vector, dp for the dependent parameter Volumetric flow rate table, q(s,dp).
-A positive offset corresponds to valve opening.
-Values are listed in ascending order and the first element must be equal to 0
+A positive displacement corresponds to the opening of the valve.
+The values are listed in ascending order, and the first element should be equal to 0.
+Linear interpolation is used between the points of the tabular data.

 |